ConsciousCode/espresso/README.md

 Both normal and raw strings support Pythonic triple quoting which generally requires less escaping when the string contains the quote character.
 Triple quoted normal strings will also remove prefix literal newlines and dedent based on the first line.

 ## Compound literals
-For simplicity, compound literals are parsed while keeping track of their validity as an uvalue or an rvalue.
-Uvalue compound literals can be the target of destructuring, while rvalue compound literals cannot.
+For simplicity, compound literals are parsed while keeping track of their validity as an lvalue or an rvalue.

 ### Tuple
 A tuple is a sequence of values separated by commas, optionally surrounded by parentheses.
 Values between commas may be omitted which is interpreted as `none`.
-As a uvalue, tuples assign each element in sequence by iterating over the assigned value.
+As an lvalue, tuples assign each element in sequence by iterating over the assigned value.
 As an rvalue, tuples are an immutable sequence.

 ### List
 A list is a sequence of values separated by commas surrounded by square brackets.
 Like tuples, values may be omitted which is interpreted as `none`.
-As a uvalue, lists work exactly like tuples.
+As an lvalue, lists work exactly like tuples.
 As an rvalue, lists are mutable sequences.

 ### Object
 An object is a key:value mapping deeply integrated with the language.
 As such its syntax is significantly more complex:
 * Key-value pair
   - Quoted: `{"x": 10}`
   - Unquoted: `{x: 10}` - includes operators